Justmypolitics

 Both the gun lobby and gun control fanatics could argue about what works and what doesn’t work until this moment passes.
 It would be a tragedy if we let public support for doing something just disappear.

 Today’s criminal could be armed with a Glock pistol and/or a semi-automatic rifle.
-There are places where this is reality.
-To a number of folks it makes some sort of weird sense that the only solution is to be better armed than the best armed criminal.
+There are places where this is a reality.
+To a number of folks, it makes some sort of weird sense that the only solution is to be better armed than the best-armed criminal.

 Unfortunately, too many weapons bought by these people worried about their own safety end up destroying the safety of others.

-We do not need regulations that would prevent my wife’s 84 year old aunt or any other sane person from having a shotgun in their house to provide a sense of security.
+We do not need regulations that would prevent my wife’s 84-year-old aunt or any other sane person from having a shotgun or other weapon in their house to provide a sense of security.

 Being a boy growing up in the rural South, my best friend, Mike, and I often headed off into the woods around Lewisville, North Carolina, with our shotguns looking for small game when we were barely teenagers.
 It was nothing unusual.

 When a college roommate and I spent a summer in Alaska, there were guns legally in my pickup truck.
-We flew into the Kenai Peninsula by float plane that summer of 1970.
+We flew into the Kenai Peninsula by floatplane that summer of 1970.
 Because of the presence of brown bears where we were camping, they would not even fly us in without guns.
 We were glad to have the guns at night when we could hear the bears wandering around the campsite.
 While I was fishing for trout with salmon running between my legs, I had a 44 magnum pistol strapped to me.
-After some practice shots with it, I was pretty sure the only way it would protect me was if I could pull the trigger just after the bear closed his mouth on my gun hand.
+After some practice shots with it, I was pretty sure the only way it would protect me would be pulling the trigger just after the bear closed his mouth on my gun hand.

 After college, I built a cattle operation in the rolling hardwood hills north of Fredericton, New Brunswick.
 We had salmon in some of the streams and we had lots of bears.
-One day I was checking the cattle in field one the back of the farm.
-The herd ran past me and my pickup truck instead stopping for the taste of grain as usual.
-In an instant I figured out that the last calf was actually a 400 lb black bear.
+One day I was checking the cattle in a field far at the back of a nearby farm that we rented.
+The herd ran past me and my pickup truck instead of stopping for the taste of grain as usual.
+In an instant, I figured out that the last calf was actually a 400 lb black bear.
 I got in the truck and chased it into the woods.
-That afternoon the area ranger told me to shoot it on sight if I ever saw it.
+That afternoon the area ranger told me to shoot it on sight if I ever saw it again.
 The bear had lost its fear of humans.
-I never saw the bear again but I rode around with a 30/06 five shot semi-automatic rifle in my truck for a few weeks.
+I never saw the bear again but I rode around with a 30/06 five-shot semi-automatic rifle in my truck for a few weeks.
 That summer 29 black bears were trapped along the Tay River which bordered our farm.

 A year or so later I had a 2200 pound bull go bad and start stalking me.
 The rifle went back in the truck, but luckily I tricked the bull into a handling chute and loaded him onto a truck headed to the meat packers.